umyemri/archinstaller/README.md

 ## Guide
 1. Use initinstall.sh to get the system setup
 2. Use hardening.sh to get the system to not rip itself apart and needlessly expose itself to passersby. #shame!
-3. Use rising.sh to put on some makeup.
+3. Use ricing.sh to put on some makeup.

 ## References
 * https://wiki.archlinux.org/index.php/Installation_guide